Mandy Barker plastic sachet exhibition at Emerging Islands | Lifestyle.INQ

 We caught up with their team to discuss Barker’s work and the advocacy they champion through community and art.

-This interview is edited for brevity and clarity.
+This interview has been edited for brevity and clarity.

 How did this collaboration with Mandy Barker begin?

-Hannah Reyes Morales: I met Mandy in the National Geographic Society headquarters a few years ago and her work has been imprinted in my memory since.
+Hannah Reyes Morales (HRM): I met Mandy in the National Geographic Society headquarters a few years ago and her work has been imprinted in my memory since.
 I remember asking her if she had collected plastic from the Philippines by any chance, and she told me she was hopeful that she someday would.
 Years later, she did.

-Apart from upright tarps set in poles, a copy of “DIP Sea KISS” can also be found laid on the sand, a recall to the plastic sachets’ origins.
-Photo courtesy of Emerging Islands
+Apart from upright tarps set in poles, a copy of “DIP Sea KISS” can also be found laid on the sand, a recall to the plastic sachets’ origins | Photo courtesy of Emerging Islands

-Nicola Sebastian and David Loughran (Emerging Islands): We saw the opportunity that the British Council had opened called “Connections Through Culture,” which funds projects between the Philippines and a UK counterpart, and we shaped this project to fit a genuine exchange between Mandy Barker and Emerging Islands, as well as our students.
+Nicola Sebastian and David Loughran (Emerging Islands): We saw the opportunity that the British Council had opened called “Connections Through Culture,” which funds projects between the Philippines and a UK counterpart, and we shaped this project to fit a genuine exchange between Mandy Barker and Emerging Islands as well as our students.

 How did you decide which areas to scout for plastic sachets?

-Sebastian: We contacted our community partners first, told them about our idea and collaboration with Mandy, and asked them how best to collect plastic.
+NS: We contacted our community partners first, told them about our idea and collaboration with Mandy, and asked them how best to collect plastic.
 Celso Jucutan, a professor of environmental governance from the Don Mariano Marcos Memorial State University, La Union suggested we collect plastics from different kinds of waterways in different communities so that it would truly be a plastic transect of La Union’s water cycle.

 During one of the mangrove planting sessions in Bauang Bakawan Eco Park with his organization, he and the kids gathered plastic sachets floating around the mangrove forest at high tide, with the help of the local mangrove stewards and fisherfolk association.